 |Virulent Newcastle Disease

-Newcastle Disease detected in Los Angeles County
+Newcastle Disease (VND) detected in

-additional surveillance and testing in the area.
+conduct additional surveillance and testing in all three

 All bird owners and veterinarians are